GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 ## Schema

-There is a single endpoint for the CrUX Historical API which accepts `POST` HTTP requests.
+There is a single endpoint for the CrUX History API which accepts `POST` HTTP requests.
 The API returns a `record` which contains one or more `metrics` corresponding to performance data about the requested origin or page.

 ### HTTP request